josiahbjorgaard/OpenCVExperiments/README.md

-# OpenCV Motion Detection Experiments
+# OpenCV Experiments

-These are some fun experiments using opencv-python to do motion detection with a webcam.
-There are several examples as follows:
+These are some fun experiments using opencv-python with a webcam to do some useful and artistic projects.
+The included python apps are:

 1.)
-A grid of springs
+A motion detecting grid of springy balls
 2.)
 Sticky balls
 3.)
-One ball
+One ball that you can push around
 4.)
 Motion detecting video recorder
 5.)
+An artistic mashup of recorded and live video
 <hr/>

 ## Useage